kForth/SimpleWsgiFlask/README.md

 ### Setup

-This probably isn't going to be comprehensive, but it's the basic steps I took to setup my servers.
+This probably isn't going to be comprehensive and even comprehensible, but these are the basic steps I took to setup my servers.

 First, test what python you have setup
 ```